-Ben is a neuroscience PhD candidate and Presidential Fellow at SUNY Buffalo.
-In his research, he is investigating molecular mechanisms underlying social deficits in genetic mouse models of autism spectrum disorder.
+Ben is a postdoctoral fellow at Stanford University and a science communicator.
+In his research, Ben investigates synaptic and molecular mechanisms which regulate social behaviors.
 In his scientific career, Ben aspires to supervise his own research lab and serve as a professor at a university.
 Ben founded the Aspiring Scientists Coalition to provide free, large-scale guidance and mentorship to students in science globally, with hopes that ASC will provide a friendly scientific community for students to share advice, ideas and experiences.
-Ben originates from Buffalo, NY and is a proud member of Bills Mafia.
 In his time outside of the lab, he enjoys reading, spending time outdoors, and sampling/rating chicken wings.

 Marie A. Runfola is a Mental Health Counselor in New York State.
 Marie is currently studying Human Development and Psychology at Harvard Graduate School of Education.
 Marie aspires to teach as a professor and run her own developmental research lab, to continue to inform clinical practice.
 Marie's research interests include parenting stress and caregiver-child relationships, particularly in caregivers with psychopathology; mindfulness-based practices for parents and teachers; and the impact of risk and protective factors affecting social-emotional and behavioral development in early childhood.
 Marie would like to learn more about educational testing.
 Marie is excited to develop and oversee the Mentorship program for ASC.
 In her free time, Marie enjoys gardening and traveling the world to learn about cultures other than her own.